Kitware/ParaView/.gitlab/issue_templates/new-release.md

 > paraview --server localhost:11111
 ```

-Open the Python shell and run the following:
+## All other binaries

-For each binary, open the Python shell and run the following:
+Open ParaView's _Python Shell_ and run the following:

 ```python
 import numpy